all41-dev/iam.api/README.md

     npm run tsc -- --init

-copy index.ts and routes.ts from this folder.
+copy index.ts and users-api.ts from this folder.